 The owner of Edinburgh's Rare Bird Books on her day at the Stockbridge shop

+The owner of Edinburgh's Rare Birds Books on her day at the Stockbridge shop

 7am